johnsch2015/ELK-build-deployed/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- List the IP addresses of the machines you are monitoring_ 10.0.0.8, 10.0.0.6
+- List of monitored IPs
+10.0.0.8, 10.0.0.6
 We have installed the following Beats on these machines:
 - Filebeat-7.4.0-amd64.deb, Metricbeat